LiamMarrinan/Latin102/Composition2.md

 >Ea famulum misit ad dandum vestem, sanguinem centarui Nessi imbuitur, herculi, ❌ **What is the constrution of *sanguinem* here?

-**Correction  sanguinem is in the accusitive case as they are what the arrows were dipped into**
+**Correction  sanguinem is in the accusitive case as they are what the arrows were dipped into**   ❌ **Accusative case won't work to express that idea.**

-quem ea philtrum cogitavit. ❌ **We can probably find a better verb for this.**
+quem ea philtrum cogitavit.

 **Correction quem ea philtrum ratus est**

 Your third sentence should say that Hercules put the garment on and it immediately burst into flames.

->Cum Hercules indueret vestem, ea inflammata fecit.❌ **Use *inflammo* as the verb with the garment as subject.**
+>Cum Hercules indueret vestem, ea inflammata fecit.

 **Correction Cum Hercules indueret vestem, ea inflammavit**